matrix-org/matrix-spec/content/rooms/fragments/v8-auth-rules.md

 Events must be signed by the server denoted by the `sender` property.

-The types of state events that affect authorization are:
+The types of state events that affect authorisation are:

 -   [`m.room.create`](/client-server-api#mroomcreate)
 -   [`m.room.member`](/client-server-api#mroommember)